RockstarBuddies/factorial/README.md

-Find the factorial of any number
+Find the APPROXIMATE factorial of any number